The Lacrosse Goalie Gear Guide: Everything you need to play goalie

 If you play for a school team, they may provide the helmet.
 However if you’re playing for a club or traveling team you’re often on your own.

-The helmet I recommend: Cascade R. It’s a pretty sweet looking helmet to boot.
+The helmet I recommend is the latest from Cascade: Cascade XRS Pro.
+It’s a pretty sweet looking helmet to boot.
 I love the matte version.

-The throat guard attaches to your helmet via screws and protects your throat from shots.
+The throat guard attaches to your helmet via screws or zip ties and protects your throat from shots.

 When you have this device on always be sure to check that it fully covers your throat area as getting it in this region could cause serious injury.

-I think the clear version looks the coolest but Cascade also makes it in black and silver.
+I think the clear version looks the coolest but Cascade also makes their version in black and silver.

 In fact with certain helmet colors, the black Cascade throat protector can look pretty saucy too.

-The throat guard I recommend: Cascade Goalie Throat Guard.
+The throat guard I recommend: Cascade TP-S Goalie Throat Guard.

 There 2 ways to attach the throat guard to the helmet.
 By drilling a holes on either side of the helmet and using the screws: